Cheap Car Insurance Quotes in Cape Coral, Florida (June 2026)

 Florida’s graduated driver licensing (GDL) program requires teens to have a learner’s permit for 12 months and complete 50 hours of supervised driving before getting a license at 16.
 Completing this probationary period without violations can help young drivers qualify for lower insurance rates.

-Cape Coral teens can find the cheapest rates with Progressive.
+Cape Coral teens can find the cheapest rates with State Farm.
 The following table shows the cheapest car insurance companies for teen drivers in Cape Coral.

 Insurance Company